mycoboco/ocelot/doc/cdsl/dwa.md

 using `dwa_fromuint()` or `dwa_fromint()`, from a string representation using `dwa_fromstr()`, or from a floating-point value using `dwa_fromfp()`.

-All operations, except unary `+`, that C offers with usual operators are
+All operations, except unary `+` and `!`, that C offers with usual operators are supported:
-supported:

 - unary `-`: `dwa_neg()`;
 - `+`: `dwa_addu()` and `dwa_add()`;